 (For new users; Mission Maker is unlocked at Level 3.
 The fastest way to get to Level 3 is to complete the first few Training Lab tutorials.)

-2. The first time you visit Mission Maker, Rocket Guy will ask you to create a rocket.
+2. The first time you visit Mission Maker, Pickles (a spaceman character) will ask you to create a rocket.
 Click the Go! button.
 Make a cool rocket and click the FINISH button.

-3. On subsequent visits to Mission Maker, Rocket Guy will ask "Do you want launch into challenges, or edit your rocket?"
+3. On subsequent visits to Mission Maker, Pickles will ask "Want to BLAST OFF into Maker Space?
+Or work on your rocket?"
 Click the Launch button.

 4. Your rocket will launch into space and you will see the Mission Maker menu.
 To create a new design mission, click the Create button on the top left.